Main Research Field: Evolutionary Cytogenomics

 We describe and explore the functional evolution of sex chromosomes across different groups of organisms to broaden our current knowledge of how these elements arise and evolve.

-Vertebrate Karyotype Evolution
+Vertebrate Cytogenomics and Evolution

 Our studies explore the role of Chromosomal reshuffling events in species´ diversification, looking into how the structure and content of vertebrate chromosomes change throughout time, and how this affects species diversification.